 The idea for these no bake cookie cups came from Food Network’s The kitchen.
 Several weeks ago, Katy shared one of her most loved childhood recipes that went by the name of cow-pile cookies?
-Odd as that sounded, the simple no bake method was the hook.
+Odd as that sounded, the no bake method was a hook.
 Never one to scoff at easy recipes, I knew these chocolate cookies would be happening soon….
 When a sweet craving hits and instant gratification is needed, this is the recipe you need.

 No Bake oat and chocolate cookie cups

 - 1/4 cup (60ml) almond or any other nut butter

 - 2 tablespoons (30ml) almond milk or regular cow’s milk, if you prefer

 - 1 tablespoon of each, dried blueberries and goji berries